yilundu/nerflow/README.md

 ### Pouring Dataset

 Please download and extract each dataset at data/nerf\_synthetic/.
-Please use the following command to run
+Please use the following command to train

 ```
 python run_nerf.py --config=configs/pour_baseline.txt